RESEARCH

 Characterizing the "Client Code"

-Over 20 years ago, the PI uncovered the first PTM-driven interaction of a chaperone, between Hsp90 and the Mpk1 MAP kinase.
+Over 20 years ago, Dr. Truman uncovered the first PTM-driven interaction of a chaperone, between Hsp90 and the Mpk1 MAP kinase.
 Our recent study published in PLOS Biology suggests that many Hsp70 interactions may also be driven by PTMs on clients (see here).
 We now believe that just as there is a Chaperone Code, there is a corresponding "Client Code".
-For our recent review on the Client Code, please see here
+For our recent review on the Client Code, please see here.

 The impact of the Hsp70 chaperone code on neurodegenerative disease